Vacation rentals in Vermont

 This creative independence-prizing state unfurls dreamy beauty at every turn, from snowy mountains to emerald fields, and the bright kaleidoscope of fall foliage behind white church spires, not to mention scarlet barns and the country’s densest patch of covered bridges.
 The romance of small-town New England lies around every bend.
 Soaking up the scenery remains a huge draw in Vermont.
 But visitors also ski in Stowe, Killington, and Mad River Glen.
 Cross-country fans and snowshoers can hit the 300-mile Catamount Trail and one of the East Coast’s premier recreational networks, the Kingdom Trails, stretching over private lands.
 In warmer seasons, the route remains popular among hikers and horseback riders.
 Make sure to stay fueled up with some of the state’s outstanding specialties, which range from cheese to craft brews.

-When is the best time to stay in a vacation rental in Vermont?
+The best time to stay in a vacation rental in Vermont

 Brookfield Floating Bridge